- Archiving the arts

 We are coordinating an ongoing programme to revise, update and computerise our paper-based Manorial Documents Register (MDR) on a county by county basis, working in collaboration with external partners.

 The MDR is an index to English and Welsh manorial records, providing brief descriptions of documents and details of their locations in public and private hands.

-Work is currently progressing on a further six English counties:
+Work is currently progressing on a further nine English counties:

-The MDR online is far more detailed and accurate than the original paper indexes, improving both the quality and quantity of the information, and providing wider access to this resource.
+You can search only the data held within the Manorial Documents Register by using the MDR home page within Discovery.
+It is far more detailed and accurate than the original paper indexes, improving both the quality and quantity of the information, and providing wider access to this resource.
 This benefits researchers wherever they are based in the world, enabling them to search for manorial records by manor, parish, type of record, or by date, and identifying the relevant records.

 Listen to our podcast which provides an introduction to the various types of manorial records and offers a practical guide to using the MDR.